pulibrary/figgy/docs/technical/preservation/implementation_diagram.md

   * A message gets published to the fixity status topic queue.
   * Cloud Fixity Worker kicks off a UpdateFixityJob which results in an Event getting saved, and notifies Honeybadger if there's a failed fixity check.

-TODO: Add metadata_version field (maybe also to above document)
-TODO: Say something about autofix

 ### Local Fixity Check
 Scenario: A new file is ingested.
 * After ingesting, CharacterizationJob runs (creates checksums), then runs